Daniel LaPlante: Media coverage

-LaPlante was featured in Season 2, Episode 1 of Investigation Discovery's Your Worst Nightmare series "Bump in the Night."
+LaPlante was featured in Season 2, Episode 1 of Investigation Discovery's Your Worst Nightmare series "Bump in the Night".

-LaPlante was also featured in Season 1, Episode 2 of Lifetime Channel's "Phrogging: Hider in My House" series "Footsteps in the Attic," which documented crimes committed prior to the Gustafson murders.
+LaPlante was also featured in Season 1, Episode 2 of Lifetime Channel's Phrogging: Hider in My House series, "Footsteps in the Attic", which documented LaPlante's crimes committed prior to the Gustafson murders.

+On September 9, 2024, Investigation Discovery released Season 1, Episode 1 of The Real Murders on Elm Street titled "Killer in the Walls."

+On August 5, 2023, Lifetime released a film titled Boy in the Walls, also based on LaPlante's offenses prior to the Gustafson murders, where he secretly lived in the walls of a teenage girl's family house and terrorized the family through various methods before committing the Gustafson murders.
+Boy in the Walls is a fictional story only loosely based on LaPlante.
+The film is directed by Constance Zimmer and it stars Ryan Michelle Bathe and Jonathan Whitesell.